-Dave & Lucie run New Forest Aquaponics Community Interest Company as a regenerative contribution to the biosphere, our community & people.
+Dave & Lucie run New Forest Aquaponics Community Interest Company as a regenerative contribution to the biosphere (read our ethos, our community & people.
 Follow Lucie's blog about the work that the family is doing at New Forest Aquaponics CIC, with ecobricks and regenerative culture in the UK and around the world.
 You can support this work by purchasing washkers, or making a donation

 Our love of aquaponics grew from our love of plants and fish.

 After going through some tough times as a family we realised that families like ours need a place to recover and learn.
 We began to formulate our ideas.